Lookin' down the wrong end of a gun

 1. Coma 2.
 Infectious 3.
 Blood Money 4.
 Thanks For Nothin' 5.
 Bare Bones 6.
 Horrorscope 7.
 New Machine 8.
 Frankenstein 9.
 Live Young, Die Free 10.
 Nice Day...
 For A Funeral 11.
 Soulitude

-After a string of good but not exactly groundbreaking releases Overkill suddenly made an album that would put almost everything else in the scene to shame.
-Horrorscope is one of the best thrash metal albums of all time, a masterpiece that has quality written all over it.
-The production is wonderfully heavy and rich, and the music is the best from Overkill ever, with totally unmatched fast, intense songs full of dark, sinister overtones.
-Even the balladish Soulitude is brilliant, totally unlike the bland efforts on the previous album.
-Before this release Overkill had lost their longtime guitar player Bobby Gustafsson, but with two new guitarists the band sounded even better than before.
-I assure you, this thing is better than most of everything else out there.
-With Horrorscope, Overkill finally got it right where it really counts.
+After a string of good but not exactly groundbreaking releases, Overkill suddenly made an album that would put almost everything else in the scene to shame.
+Horrorscope is easily one of the greatest thrash metal albums ever recorded, a masterpiece that has quality written all over it.
+Maybe none of its specific elements was completely novel at the time of this release, but never before the parts had come together on one and the same album in this way.
+The combination of a wonderfully heavy and balanced production and the most refined and consistent songwriting so far resulted in the most accomplished and stylish recording from this band to date.
+These tracks are totally unmatched fast and intense performances full of dark overtones.
+Even the balladish Soulitude is brilliant, something that similar previous efforts fell short of.
+Before this release Overkill lost their longtime guitar player Bobby Gustafsson, but with two new guitarists in their roster the band sounded even better than before.
+With Horrorscope they finally got it right where it really counts.

 OVERKILL - W.F.O.